It’s been no secret that beer has a fan in me.

 Brovarnia Gdansk brews the best beer in Poland – or so says the sign above the door.
 Now, I don’t know about the whole of the country, and to be honest, I can’t say I’ve had a bad beer in Poland anyway, but this was the best beer I sampled during my trip to Gdansk.

-Choose between the lager, wheat or smoked beer, or all three (because… why not, you’re on holiday!) then soak up the hops with a cheese and cold meat platter on the bar.
+Choose between the larger, wheat or smoked beer, or all three (because… why not, you’re on holiday!) then soak up the hops with a cheese and cold meat platter on the bar.

 The holy grail of everything beer can be found in this three-floored brew palace in the heart of Brussels.
 It’s no exaggeration when I say on my first trip to Brussels, I almost exclusively drank here for the full four days, remaining glued to my spot at the bar on the basement floor, picking beer after beer out of the epic beer bible of a menu, enjoying Kriek’s, Kwak’s and even a coconut flavoured one served in a hollowed out coconut no less.